AlbertKong0827/trading-signals-dashboard/README.md

 ## Acknowledgments

 This project's trading signal generation logic is adapted from [Free US Investment Agent System](https://github.com/24mlight/Free_US_Investment_Agent_System).
-Rhanks to the original authors for their excellent work and making it available under the MIT license.
+Thanks to the original authors for their excellent work and making it available under the MIT license.